JudeTulel/ic_iot_server/README.md

 - Write your own `createActor` constructor

 ## Arduino lib
 In this repo their is a libraries folder containing not libraries for the dapp but for the Arduino IDE written in c++ it abstracts the fuctionality required for sending signed data from IoT devices.
-It has function that
+It has function that hashes the nounce plus the data